 colourful, controversial and much loved wrestler, promoter,

 commentator, newspaper columnist, and defender of the Welsh Dragon.
-Not
+So many memories, and not

-forgetting that Orig displaying his culinary skills in the Eisteddfod, a
+forgetting that Orig displayed his culinary skills in the Eisteddfod, a

 role which did not seem to fit comfortably with the tough Welshman.